Research

-The Soil Fertility & Nutrient Cycling Lab conducts research in
+The Soil Fertility & Nutrient Cycling Lab conducts research in three key areas, along with collaborative projects.

-For more details on ongoing trials, scroll down to
+For more details on ongoing trials, scroll down to Field Trials section.

 1. Manure and nutrient availability in cropping systems